kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 ### Task 2: Deploy the Azure Migrate appliance

-In this task, you will deploy and configure the Azure Migrate appliance in the on-premises Hyper-V environment.
+In this task, you will deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.

 1. Under **Azure Migrate: Discovery and assessment**, select **Discover** to open the **Discover** blade.